 Moderator: Carla Carlton, managing editor of Bourbon+ Magazine

 Panelists: Harlen Wheatley, master distiller for Buffalo Trace.
 Joe Beatrice, owner of Barrell Bourbon.
 Autumn Nethery, Jeptha Creed.
 Andrea Wilson, Michter’s master of maturation.
-Marianne Eaves, master distiller for Castle & Key
+Marianne Eaves, former master distiller for Castle & Key

 The legends of bourbon share their stories.
 Some you know.
 Some you don’t. #culture